Introduction-to-Programming-OSOWSKI/SecretPassword.py/Readme.md

 # **Secret Password**

 ## **Assignment Description**
-Create a function password() that returns true/false if a given variable p equals the secret password "Knights19"
+Create a function password() that returns access granted/denied if a given variable p equals the secret password "Knights19"

 ## **Examples**
 >password("password")
-false
+ACCESS DENIED

 >password("Knights19")
-true
+ACCESS GRANTED

 ## **Limitations**
 1 if
 1 else

 ## **Hints**
-N/A
+Be sure to write your return statements exactly as given in the examples.
+Capitalization and spelling matters.

 ## **Concepts**
 Unit 1, if/else